marick/crit19/test/support/http_params/README.md

 that it's fairly easy to make a language to describe test cases in a way that's concise, declarative, and easy to write.

+If you want to peek ahead, `[Exemplars.Params.BulkAnimal]`(/test/support/exemplars/params/bulk_animal_vm.ex#L18) has the full set of declarative tests partially explained below.

 There are cases where a more procedural, ["arrange, act, assert"](https://xp123.com/articles/3a-arrange-act-assert/) style is needed.
 The little language can help with those as well, but I don't talk about it here.